 The Psychology of Fatherhood

-As a woman, I must concede that I cannot completely understand what being a father is to men any more than they could completely understand the unique experience of motherhood.
+As a woman, I must concede that I can no more understand what being a father is to men than a man could understand the unique experience of motherhood.
 However, I am blessed to have an amazing father in my life.

 When I was just 15 and he (pictured right) was just 16 and we were young and stupid (yet thought we knew it all), we feel in love and had a baby.
 Many people assumed the worse – that he would run and I would be alone, that being so young, I would fail as a mother and that collectively, the hope of success for all three of our lives had gone.